lenochware/pclib/README.md

 print $grid;
 ```

-For more examples see http://pclib.brambor.net/demo
+For more examples see http://pclib.brambor.net/

 ### Links
 * [PClib homepage](http://pclib.brambor.net/)

 ### License
-This library is free software; you can redistribute it and/or
- modify it under the terms of the GNU Lesser General Public
- License as published by the Free Software Foundation; either
- version 2.1 of the License, or (at your option) any later version.
+This source code is licensed under the MIT license found in the LICENSE file
+in the root directory of this source tree.